 (d) ActionLab 4 – An Integrated Response to Child Labour: Turning supply chain challenges into mutual opportunities.

 Ms. Dimagnaong joined the second Action Labs and presented a position paper entitled “Fulfilling the Mission of Love and Compassion through the Gift of Education”.

 In this paper, a preview of the Philippine’s political and educational landscape was presented particularly the economic inequality and poor quality of education in the country which worsens the gap between the rich and the poor.
 The paper also presented the interventions, programs, and services that the Children’s Joy Foundation, Inc. is implementing to help alleviate this crisis.

-Child’s Rights Advocates Inspired the Audience in GCF2018
+Child’s Rights Advocates at the Global Child Forum 2018 Inspired the Audience

 Lise Kingo, the CEO of UN Global Sustainability Initiative, and Princess Laurentien of the Netherlands who operates the Missing Chapter Foundation that gives children a voice in the society spoke before the crowd of delegates.

 Two youth workers from Indonesia, Fauza Ananda and Ruth Kesia, also moved the crowd to tears with their experiences of child labor.